samg/timetrap/README.md

 to be easily extended to support additional export formats.
 Timetrap maintains its state in a sqlite3 database.

+Timetrap is available as a gem on gemcutter (http://gemcutter.org/gems/timetrap)

 To install:

-    $ gem sources -a http://gems.github.com (you only have to do this once)
-    $ sudo gem install samg-timetrap
+    $ gem install timetrap

 This will place a ``t`` executable in your path.